rust-lang/rust/text/0000-north-star.md

 front - together, as a project - the most critical problems facing the language and its ecosystem, along with the story we want to be able to tell the world about Rust.
 Work toward solving those problems, our short-term goals, will be decided in quarter-long cycles by individual teams.
-Goals that result in stable features will be assigned to release milestones for the purposes of reporting the project roadmap.
+For the purposes of reporting the project roadmap, goals will be assigned to quartely milestones, and where these goals result in stable features the Rust version in which they become stable will be estimated as well.

 At the end of the year we will deliver a public facing retrospective, describing the goals we achieved and how to use the new features in detail.
-It will celebrate the year's progress in The Rust Project toward our goals, as well as achievements in the wider community.
-It will celebrate our performance and anticipate its impact on the coming year.
+It will celebrate the year's progress toward our goals, as well as the achievements of the wider community.
+It will evaluate our performance and anticipate its impact on the coming year.

 The primary outcome for these changes to the process are that we will have a consistent way to: